LinuxCommandLibrary

 HISTORY

-more was written by Eric Shienbrood at UC Berkeley in 1978 and was one of the first screen-oriented utilities.
+The more command appeared in 3.0BSD.
+It was written by Eric Shienbrood at UC Berkeley and was one of the first screen-oriented utilities.
 It became a standard Unix pager, though less (written by Mark Nudelman in 1983) has largely superseded it due to additional features.

 SEE ALSO